 Karnataka Counselling Round 1: Important Dates, Documents & Process

-The Karnataka Examinations Authority (KEA) will conduct the Karnataka NEET UG Counselling 2025 for admission to MBBS and BDS courses in both government and private medical colleges across the state.
-The counselling process is expected to commence in the second week of August 2025, following the declaration of NEET UG 2025 results.
+The Karnataka Examinations Authority (KEA) has conducted the Karnataka NEET UG Counselling 2025 round 1 for admission to MBBS and BDS courses in both government and private medical colleges across the state.
+The first round of the counselling process was conducted after the release of the NEET UG 2025 results.

-The counselling will be conducted online, covering 85% state quota seats and 100% seats in private colleges, while the Medical Counselling Committee (MCC) will manage the 15% All India Quota.
-Karnataka offers approximately 9,345 MBBS seats and 3,445 BDS seats through its counselling process.
+Like all counselling rounds, the round 1 counselling is held online, covering 85% state quota seats and 100% seats in private colleges.
+The Medical Counselling Committee (MCC) manages the remaining 15% All India Quota.
+Karnataka offered approximately 9,345 MBBS seats and 3,445 BDS seats through its NEET counselling round 1 process.

 Here is the detailed summary of West Bengal NEET UG Counselling 2025; you can quickly go through it: